 Be careful.
 Do not overtighten the mountings nuts of the relay (M4 metric 4 mm).
-Check the torque by means of a torque wrench (1,7 Nm [15 lb·in]).
-Overtightening the mounting nuts could due to personal injury or damage the relay.
+Check the torque by means of a torque wrench (1.7 Nm [15 In·lb]).
+Over-tightening the mounting nuts could cause personal injury or damage the relay.